200713-dotnet/project-challenge-p0-Pyrodron/README.md

 ### user

-+ [required] must be able to view/list its order history
-+ [required] must be able to only order from 1 location in a 24-hour period with no reset
-+ [required] must be able to only order once every 2-hour period
+O [required] must be able to view/list its order history O [required] must be able to only order from 1 location in a 24-hour period with no reset O [required] must be able to only order once every 2-hour period

 ## technologies